cowprotocol/docs/docs/mevblocker/concepts/Order Flow Auction/order-flow-auction.md

 Once the block builders have received the transactions and decided which bundles to include in their block, the entire block is passed on via relays to the proposers (validators) who then select the highest paying block.

-Once they have selected their “winning” block, the proposer proposes the block into the network, and all the transactions in that block get executed on-chain.
+Once they have selected their "winning" block, the proposer proposes the block into the network, and all the transactions in that block get executed on-chain.